aappleby/matcheroni/README.md

 printf("%s\n", result);
 ```

-Matcheroni patterns are also modular - you could write the above as
+Matchers are also modular - you could write the above as
 ```
 using abc = Atom<'a','b','c'>;
 using def = Lit<"def">;